Advanced-computer-lab-2024/wingGo/README.md

 - _Amadeus_: It offers services like flight reservations, hotel bookings, car rentals, and more through its Global Distribution System (GDS).
 - _Amazon S3_: Is a scalable, high-performance, and secure cloud storage solution provided by Amazon Web Services (AWS)
 - _NextJs_: React-based framework for building modern web applications.
 It provides features like server-side rendering (SSR), static site generation (SSG), and client-side rendering (CSR).
 - _TypeScript_: programming language developed that builds on JavaScript by adding static typing.
-It helps us catch errors at compile time rather than runtime.
+It helps with catching errors at compile time rather than runtime.

 ## Features